Tuxedo Cake

 Dark Chocolate Cake

-- 1 cup egg whites from a carton or about 7 egg whites, room temp (240g)
+• 1 cup carton egg whites or 7 large egg whites, room temperature 240g

 Chocolate Simple Syrup – Optional